-The Faculty Board of Science and Technology
+- Revised by: The Faculty Board of Science and Technology

 One of the following is required: (1) 60 credits of which at least 40 credits in chemistry including 15 credits in biochemistry, or (2) 60 credits of which at least 40 credits in biology, and 15 credits in biochemistry.

 - experimentally isolate and crystallize proteins as well as determine their basic physico-chemical and functional properties

-analyse and interpret protein sequences and structures and use such information to predict protein function
+- analyse and interpret protein sequences and structures and use such information to predict protein function

-describe how proteins can be used for production and development of drugs, for biotechnological and other industrial and scientific purposes, and explain how this is facilitated by knowledge of the structure and function of proteins
+- describe how proteins can be used for production and development of drugs, for biotechnological and other industrial and scientific purposes, and explain how this is facilitated by knowledge of the structure and function of proteins

-write a report in the form of a scientific article
+- write a report in the form of a scientific article

 Production and degradation: Biological and recombinant protein synthesis.
 Biological and chemical peptide synthesis.
 Post-translational and chemical modifications.
 Genetic engineering and directed evolution.
 Protein degradation.